Exploring Plain Vision Transformer Backbones for Object Detection: Related Work

 \paragraph{Object detector backbones.} Pioneered by the work of R-CNN \cite{Girshick2014}, object detection and many other vision tasks adopt a pre-training + fine-tuning paradigm: a general-purpose, task-agnostic backbone is pre-trained with supervised or self-supervised training, whose structure is later modified and adapted to the downstream tasks.
 The dominant backbones in computer vision have been ConvNets \cite{LeCun1989} of various forms, \eg, \cite{Krizhevsky2012,Simonyan2015,Szegedy2015,He2016}.

 Earlier neural network detectors, \eg, \cite{He2014,Girshick2015,Ren2015,Redmon2016}, were based on a single-scale feature map when originally presented.
 While they use ConvNet backbones that are by default hierarchical, in principle, they are applicable on any plain backbone.
 SSD \cite{Liu2016} is among the first works that leverage the hierarchical nature of the ConvNet backbones (\eg, the last two stages of a VGG net \cite{Simonyan2015}).
 FPN \cite{Lin2017} pushes this direction further by using all stages of a hierarchical backbone, approached by lateral and top-down connections.
 The FPN design is widely used in object detection methods.
+More recently, works including Trident Networks~\cite{li2019scale} and YOLOF~\cite{chen2021you} have revisited single-scale feature maps, but unlike our work they focus on a single-scale taken from a \emph{hierarchical} backbone.

 ViT \cite{Dosovitskiy2021} is a powerful alternative to standard ConvNets for image classification.
 The original ViT is a plain, non-hierarchical architecture.
 Various hierarchical Transformers have been presented, \eg, Swin \cite{Liu2021}, MViT \cite{Fan2021,Li2021a}, PVT \cite{Wang2021}, and PiT \cite{Heo2021}.
 These methods inherit some designs from ConvNets, including the hierarchical structure and the translation-equivariant priors (\eg, convolutions, pooling, sliding windows).
 As a result, it is relatively straightforward to replace a ConvNet with these backbones for object detection.